thcipriani/WagnerProject/pages/mission-work-and-the-lutheran-church---missouri-synod.md

 ---
 layout: page
-title: MISSION WORK AND THE LUTHERAN CHURCH - Missouri Synod
+title: "MISSION WORK AND THE LUTHERAN CHURCH - Missouri Synod"
 image: /assets/images/011-04.jpg
-caption: Enga Primary School Children in their Uniforms; Older school mates as teaching assistants ...
+caption: Enga Primary School Children in their Uniforms; Older school mates as teaching assistants
+next: /pages/the-beginning---william-p-wagner.html
+prev: /pages/contents.html
+...
 The Highland Mountains were inhabited by some of the most primitive people on earth.
 Of all the mission fields in Asia, the Highlands of Papua New Guinea were areas where Western civilization had been the last to arrive.